Asylum Attorney in Dallas, TX

 Can I apply for asylum if I entered the U.S. illegally?

 - Yes.
-You can apply for asylum regardless of how you entered the U.S., whether you crossed the border without a visa or overstayed a previous visa.
-However, you must apply within one year of your arrival unless you qualify for an exception.
+You may apply for asylum regardless of how you entered the U.S.—even if you crossed the border without a visa or overstayed a prior visa.
+However, you must apply within one year of arrival unless you qualify for an exception.

 What happens if my asylum application is denied?

-- If your asylum case is denied by USCIS, it may be referred to an immigration judge, where you can apply for defensive asylum in court.
-If a judge denies your case, you may be able to appeal the decision or seek other forms of relief, such as withholding of removal or protection under the Convention Against Torture (CAT).
+- If USCIS denies your asylum case, it may be referred to an immigration judge, where you can apply for defensive asylum in court.
+If a judge denies your case, you may appeal or seek other forms of relief, like withholding of removal or protection under the Convention Against Torture (CAT).

 Can I include my family in my asylum application?

 - Yes.
-You can include your spouse and children under 21 who are in the U.S. on your asylum application.
-If your asylum is granted, you can also apply for your immediate family members to join you through Form I-730 (Refugee/Asylee Relative Petition).
+You may include your spouse and children under 21 who are in the U.S. on your application.
+If asylum is granted, you can apply for your qualifying immediate family to join you through Form I-730 (Refugee/Asylee Relative Petition).

 Will I have to attend an interview or court hearing?

 - Yes.
 If you apply for affirmative asylum, you must attend an interview with a USCIS asylum officer.
-If you are applying for defensive asylum, you must present your case before an immigration judge in court.
+If you seek defensive asylum, you must present your case before an immigration judge in court.

 Can I travel outside the U.S. while my asylum case is pending?

-- It is strongly discouraged.
+- This is strongly discouraged.
 Leaving the U.S. while your case is pending can be seen as abandoning your asylum claim.
-If you must travel for urgent reasons, you must apply for advance parole (Form I-131) before leaving.
+For urgent travel, you must apply for advance parole (Form I-131) before departing.

 How long does the asylum process take?

 - The timeline varies.
-Some cases are processed within a few months, while others may take several years due to case backlogs and appeals.
-Having strong documentation and legal support can help speed up the process.
+Some cases are completed within months, while others take several years due to backlogs and appeals.
+Strong documentation and legal support may help speed up the process.

 Can I work while my asylum case is pending?

-- Yes, but you must wait 150 days after submitting your asylum application before applying for a work permit (Employment Authorization Document, or EAD).
-If your asylum case is still pending after 180 days, USCIS may approve your work permit.
+- Yes, but you must wait 150 days after submitting your asylum application to apply for a work permit (Employment Authorization Document, or EAD).
+If your asylum case remains pending after 180 days, USCIS may approve your work permit.